 Best cheap home insurance companies in New York City

-Bankrate reviewed average rate data from Quadrant Information Services, and what we found was that New York Central Mutual (NYCM), State Farm and American Family offer some of the cheapest rates on average.
-In addition to the average rate data, our editorial team also analyzed each company’s financial strength ratings, coverages, discounts, and other third-party assessment information, including the rankings from the 2022 J.D.
-Power Property Claims Satisfaction Study.
+Bankrate reviewed average rate data from Quadrant Information Services and found that New York Central Mutual (NYCM), State Farm and American Family are some of the cheapest home insurance companies in New York City.
+In addition to the average rate data, our insurance editorial team also analyzed each company’s financial strength ratings, coverage options, discounts, and other third-party scores, like those from the 2022 J.D.
+Power Home Insurance Study.

 We used this information to issue each company a Bankrate Score, with a maximum score of 5.0.
-Homeowners in New York City who are looking for the best cheap homeowners insurance for their needs can use these same data points to help find the right company for them based on the factors that matter most.
+We hope that homeowners in New York City may be able to use these Scores to find the right company for them based on the factors that matter most to them.

 |Home insurance company||Bankrate Score||Average annual premium for $250K dwelling coverage||J.D.
 Power score|